Help centre

 A terminal illness diagnosis is one of the hardest moments in a person’s life.
 Claimsplus Lawyers helps families access super benefits quickly and compassionately.

-Under Australian superannuation law, a terminal medical condition requires certification by two medical practitioners (at least one being a specialist in the relevant field) that you are likely to die within 24 months despite available treatment.
+Under Australian superannuation law, a terminal medical condition requires certification by two medical practitioners (at least one a specialist in the relevant field) that you are likely to die within 24 months despite available treatment.
+This is a strict legal definition, not a general medical assessment.

 Yes.
-We can work with a legal guardian, an enduring power of attorney, or a family representative to manage the claim process on behalf of a person who is too unwell to act on their own behalf.
+Claimsplus can work with a legal guardian, power of attorney, carer, or family representative if you are not able to manage the process yourself.

 Death Benefit Claims